Best retail EDI practices for a good delivery scorecardOn December 22, 2020 by Zenbridge

 The retail industry has always been a competitive one.
 A good supply chain strategy is of paramount importance to the retail giants to stay afloat in the competition.
 To dominate the market, having a great product is no longer enough.
 To ensure customer satisfaction, timely product supply, and delivery in top-notch condition is essential as well.
 This demands a tighter EDI integration amongst all the stakeholders in the Retail industry.

 Packing, storing, transportation, and distribution play a critical part in retail businesses.
 This is where Delivery Scorecard comes into play.
 It is a metric used by retailers in measuring the delivery performance of the suppliers and their 3PLs while delivering the products from their warehouse to the retailer’s warehouse.
-Higher scores in the delivery scorecard strengthen the relationship between the suppliers and the retailers.
+Higher scores on the delivery scorecard strengthen the relationship between the suppliers and the retailers.

 Here are three reasons delivery scorecard is increasingly becoming important in the retail industry: